Shreyansh22bme057/SMS-Spam-Classifier/README.md

 ## 🚀 Features

-- Preprocessing of SMS data including lowercasing, punctuation removal, stopword removal, stemming.
+- Preprocessing of SMS data including lowercasing, punctuation removal, stopword removal, and stemming.
 - Vectorization using TF-IDF for feature extraction.
 - Classification using Multinomial Naive Bayes algorithm.
 - Model and vectorizer persistence using `pickle` for later reuse.
-- Interactive notebook format for ease of understanding and experimentation.
+- Streamlit interface for easy message prediction and interaction.

 ## 🗂️ Dataset

-The dataset used is `spam.csv`, which contains SMS messages labeled as 'ham' (not spam) or 'spam'.
+The dataset used is `spam.csv`, which contains over 5,000 SMS messages labeled as either:
+- `ham`: not spam
+- `spam`: unwanted/spam messages

 ## 🛠️ Technologies Used